noccy80/phpl/README.md

     $ phpl-config --theme mytheme
     $ phpl-reload --theme

+### Tweaks and fixes

+Note: You need to call `phpl-reload` manually after changing this setting.

+**UTF-8 icons on physical terminal**

+PHPL will detect when it is running on an actual tty, to disable unicode icons as these rarely comes out as expected.
+If your tty supports UTF-8, or your terminal is mistaken for a tty you can override this behavior:

+    $ phpl-config -cterm.forceutf8=true

+**Enabling 256-color/truecolor mode**

+To enable 256-color mode, use the following:

+    $ phpl-config -cterm.colormode=1

+Setting it to `0` will revert back to 16-color mode.
+For truecolor, instead use `2`.

 ### Integrating

 To use the prompt in other ansi-capable scenarios, you can call on `phpl-generate`.